Panesico/Panesico/README.md

 ---

-- 🔭 I’m currently studying CiberSecurity and Software Developer in **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
+- 🔭 I’m currently studying CiberSecurity and Software Engineering in **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
-- 👀 I’m interested on Python, CiberSecurity, C, Java and IA
+- 👀 I’m interested on Python, CiberSecurity, C, C++ and Rust
-- 🌱 Currently working in Python, C & Java
+- 🌱 Currently working in Python, C, C++ & Rust
-- 🎓 Soon to be studying Daw, Dam & Software Engineering
+- 🎓 Soon to be studying Software Engineering
 <br>

 ## 🧑‍💻 My Current Technical Skills